 Some paths trace trails across iconic landmarks.
 The South Foreland Lighthouse Walk heads over the world-famous White Cliffs of Dover, revealing spectacular views en route.
+While the gentle 1.5 mile circular walk and cliff-top walk at Buckland Lake Reserve offer far-reaching views across the 2.5 acre lake.
 Or stroll along the woodland trails at Betteshanger Park where you'll discover an abundance of wildlife along traffic-free paths.

 For short weekend breaks, consider the wealth of day hikes, including the 3.5 mile, circular Reculver Walk which reveals the remains of a Roman fort, Saxon monastery and 12th century church.